xpanblock/react18-ts-webpack-base/README.md

 This completes the first part of this tutorial.

-## Part II: Streamlining development with ESLint and Prettier
+## Part II: Code styling and formatting with ESLint and Prettier

 1. Install ESLint as a dev dependency:
    ```npm install -D eslint```